THE VFA PIONEER HISTORIES PROJECT

 JW: Yes, it was extended into 1982.

-CSW: I may be easing into the ’80s here, but our strategy was, we ran Elaine Lylis, who had a big community.
-She lived in McLean.
-At the time, it was a three-person district, but they were going to change it to single representative districts after this election.
-She’s Greek, and this is when I learned that having an ethnic community is important.
+CSW: I may be easing into the ’80s here, but our strategy was, we ran Elaine Lailas for the Virginia House of Delegates.
+She lived in McLean whichat the time was a three-person district, but was going to change to single representative district after this election.
+Elaine is Greek, and this is when I learned that having an ethnic community is important.

-One of her Greek friends gave us an office.
-We ran her for the House of Delegates in Virginia.
-I was her volunteer coordinator, and we went door to door handing out flyers, because in Virginia, you don’t register with a party so you can vote in either [primary].
+One of her Greek friends gave us an office, and I was her volunteer coordinator.
+We went door to door handing out flyers, because in Virginia, you don’t register with a party so you can vote in either [primary].
 I’ve always been a Democrat but if there was no Democratic primary, I voted in the Republican primary.
-I mean, I voted every chance I could get.
+I voted every chance I could get.

 So, we didn’t really know.
-The only way we knew if someone was going to be supportive of us was, they had a list of voters and they had a list of which primaries they voted in.
+The only way we knew if someone was going to be supportive of us was from a list of voters that included which primaries they voted in.
 So, if it was primarily Democratic, that’s how we pulled out the names.
 I would be on the phone getting volunteers to go door to door with Elaine, and in the general election for this three-person district, she was the highest vote-getting Democrat, but she didn’t get elected.

 If she had run again when they redrew the districts for single representative districts, almost everyone had said she would win.
 You should talk to Elaine, but I don’t know if she’s going to tell you this.
-She and her husband had to go to whatever the Greek Orthodox priest, or whatever he’s called, for counseling because her husband was so pissed that she missed dinner all the time.
+She and her husband had to go to the Greek Orthodox priest, for counseling because her husband was so angry that she missed dinner all the time.

 This whole campaigning thing took her away from her wifely duties.
 That’s why she just said, “I can’t run again or my marriage is over.”
 It’s just such a ’70s, early ‘80s, women’s story.